timur-rimsky/high-value-client-prediction/README.md

 * tuning model hyperparameters;
 * evaluating performance on a larger and more stable test set;
 * adding cross-validation;
-* analyzing model performance with a confusion matrix.
+* visualizing the confusion matrix with a heatmap.

 ## Repository Structure